FidMe/active_flags/README.md

 ## Usage
 Let's say you're building a networking app, with users connecting each other.
 But you want it to be so relevant that it only makes active users (connecting often enough) visibles on the search.
-To do so you would add a boolean `active` or `visible` in your users' table.
+To do so you would add a boolean `active` or `visible` in your user's table.

 It works, but it is view logic and shouldn't be there.
-Imagine your app is growing and you have 10 more boolean on users, and then 10 more on another model.
+Imagine your app is growing and you have 10 more booleans on your user table, and then 10 more on another model.
 It will only pollute your tables.

-Once Active Flags is set, you can easily declare your model has flags like that:
+Once Active Flags is set, you can easily declare that your model has flags like that:

 ```ruby
 class User < ApplicationRecord